evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/PCbuild/readme.txt

 The build process for AMD64 / x64 is very similar to standard builds, you just have to set x64 as platform.
 In addition, the HOST_PYTHON environment variable must point to a Python interpreter (at least 2.4), to support cross-compilation from Win32.
+Note that Visual Studio requires Professional Edition or better in order to build 64-bit binaries.

 Profile Guided Optimization